Integrating Services

 }

-And send the signal when the job completes:
+And your worker fires the signal when the job finishes:

 # Background worker